svanderbleek/the-working-programmers-guide-to-working-programs/README.md

 * isa
   * End-to-End Verification of ARM® Processors with ISA-Formal https://alastairreid.github.io/papers/cav2016_isa_formal.pdf
 * verification stack
+  * Integrating Formal Verification into an Advanced Computer Architecture Course
   * kit and the short stack https://link.springer.com/article/10.1007%2FBF00243135
   * Model Stack for the Pervasive Verification of a Microkernel-based Operating System
   * Formal Verification of a Small Real-Time Operating System